Børning 2

-A sequel, Børning 3, was filmed in Norway, Sweden, Denmark, and Germany that ended with a race in the world known race track Nürburgring.
+A sequel, Børning 3: Asphalt Burning, was filmed in Norway, Sweden, Denmark, and Germany that ended with a race in the world known race track Nürburgring.

 Plot

 Roy gets out of jail after 2 years, for participating in the illegal street race to Nordkapp.
 He is determined on getting his life back on track.
 He has hit rock bottom, gone bankrupt, and in a desperate attempt on restoring his life and being a good role model for his daughter, Nina, he takes a job in a gas station.

 Roy's pregnant girlfriend hosts a "out of jail"-party, where some of his old racing enemies shows up and challenges him to a new race.
 The race starts in Fosnavåg, going through Sweden and Finland, before ending up in Murmansk in north Russia.
 Roy wants to keep his sheets clean, and refuses to race.
 That is until he finds out that Nina is attending the race together with her boyfriend Charley, and he has to stop her.

 The race is wild and tough, going over mountains, icy roads and frozen waters.
 The race becomes a chase between the racers and the police, who are doing what ever they can to stop them.